qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

-The ``load-typesystem`` node specifies which type systems to load when mapping multiple libraries to another language or basing one library on another, and it is a child of the :ref:`typesystem` node.
+The ``load-typesystem`` node specifies which type systems to load when mapping multiple libraries to another language or basing one library on another, and it is a child of the :ref:`typesystem_details` node.

 .. code-block:: xml